chiara-latronico/Gallica-Onstage/README.md

 ```

-Gallica URIs where Moliere has a role (creator or contributor) with tiles, lables and dates
+Gallica URIs where Moliere has a role with tiles, lables and dates

 ```bash
 PREFIX dcterm: <http://purl.org/dc/terms/>